-Belhaven Historic District offers nothing short of charm with its tree-lined streets, 1900s-era craftsmen homes, and unique businesses.
+The Belhaven Historic District offers nothing short of charm with its tree-lined streets, 1900s-era craftsmen homes, and unique businesses.

 Flash forward to today, and the neighborhood is experiencing more growth and interest than ever before.
 With nationally-touted restaurants, theaters, eclectic shops, and seasonal events, Belhaven is a go-to spot for experiencing the creative energy of Jackson.
-One of the most well-known and well-loved happenings is the annual Bright Lights, Belhaven Nights, an end-of-summer street festival that features local artisans and food vendors, a children's area, and five stages of live music from blues musicians to indie artists.
+One of the most well-known and well-loved happenings is the annual Belhaven Bright Lights, an end-of-summer event that celebrates the creative spirit of the neighborhood and its businesses.
+Spread throughout Belhaven and Belhaven Heights, artisans and musicians from the area are featured.

-Belhaven contains four parks to relax outdoors, including Belhaven Park, Laurel Street Park, Woodrow Wilson Park, and Belhaven Heights Park.
-At New Stage Theatre, a rotating calendar showcases the best in local arts and culture.
+Native Coffee serves up seriously good custom and seasonal blends, and Shoe Bird Cafe at Belhaven University serves students and the community alike.
 For dinner, you can't miss out on the dishes at The Manship and Lou's Full-Serv before heading over to the Historic Fairview Inn for an author-inspired cocktail at their Library Lounge.